Mercieral/Terminal-Battles/README.md

 ## Installation

-The installation guides work for Unix based operating systems.
-The two operating systems that development was mainly done Darwin (Macintosh) and Ubuntu 16.04 LTS.
-The extra libraries needed for the operating systems are explained for the two operating systems which development was done on.
+The installation guides work for most Unix-based operating systems.
+The two operating systems that were mainly developed and tested on include Darwin (Macintosh) and Ubuntu 16.04 LTS.
+Detailed instructions on how to install the extra libraries needed for the specific operating systems are explained below.

 ### Ubuntu